 Juliet is published by Honno Press.
-She is the author of 'The White Camellia', set against the suffrage movement and women's struggle for the vote, to be published in September 2016.
+She is the author of 'The White Camellia', the story of two women caught on both sides of a feud between two families in Edwardian London and Cornwall.
 Her previous novels are 'We That are Left', set in Cornwall, Anglesey and France in the First World War , and timeshift 'Eden's Garden'.
 'We That are Left' was completed with a Literature Wales Writer's bursary, and in 2014 was The Welsh Books Council's Book of the Month for March, Waterstones Wales Book of the Month for March, and the inaugural Book of the Month for the National Museums of Wales.
 It also reached #4 in the overall UK kindle store in 2015.

 'Eden's Garden' was Welsh Book of the Month in 2012, reached #5 in the UK kindle store, and was a finalist in The People's Book Prize 2013/14